Search: 3561 results

 I made them come after me with the cords of a man, with the bands of love; I was to them as one who took the yoke from off their mouths, putting meat before them.

-He took his brother by the heel in the womb, and by his strength he had power with God:
+He took his brother by the heel in the womb, and in his strength he wrestled with God.

 I gave thee a king in mine anger, and took him away in my wrath.